-This lesson describes how to run reports from the Logi JReport Server console.
+This lesson describes how to run reports from the Server Console.
 This lesson represents one way that end users could access and run published reports.
-Reports that are embedded in a Java application would not be accessed from the server console, but instead from the Java application.
+Reports that are embedded in a Java application cannot be accessed from the Server Console, but instead from the Java application.
 The interaction with the report itself however would be the same as described here.

 The reports you view in this lesson are in the JinfonetGourmetJava folder, which is the folder you published them to in Lesson 2 > Task 1 of this track.
 Before you can view the reports, make sure you have the Execute and/or Edit permissions on them.

 - Task 2: Run a Parameter-Based Report

 - Task 3: Run a Report in Advanced Mode

 Direct running of reports is to use the default format settings to view the reports.
 By default, Server runs page reports (.cls) in Page Report Studio and web reports (.wls) in Web Report Studio.

 In this task, we run a page report in the JinfonetGourmetJava folder as an example.

 - In the Resources page of the Server Console, go to the Public Reports > JinfonetGourmetJava folder.

 - Select the ShipmentDetailsbyCustomer.cls link to run the report.